 Information regarding international travel to Norway (incl.
 Svalbard)

-The Norwegian Government’s web pages on Travel to Norway provides travellers with the most recent official information on rules and regulations.
+The Norwegian Government’s web pages on the Corona Virus situation provides travellers with the most recent official information on rules and regulations.

 Similarly, the Norwegian Institute of Public Health is a valuable source of updated information with short and to-the-point explanations of which rules apply for travellers from within the EU/EEA/Schengen area, as well as from overseas regions and countries outside EU/EEA/Schengen; how to register for arrival in Norway, what rules apply for quarantine hotels etc.

 The Q & A page set up by the Norwegian Government (The coronavirus situation: Questions and answers about entry to Norway) provides concrete answers to frequently asked questions.